1 hospitalized after car crash turns into shootout in Lower Merion

 It all unfolded after a car and an SUV collided at City Avenue and Monument Road just before midnight.

-Police say the driver of the car got out and shot the SUV driver in the stomach.
+Police say the driver of the car got out and shot the SUV driver in the chest.

-The SUV driver managed to fire back, but no word if the driver of the car was actually injured.
+Then the SUV driver managed to fire back, but no word if the driver of the car was actually injured by gunfire.

 1 hospitalized after car crash turns into shootout in Lower Merion